Average Median Income/Salary in Singapore by Age, Etc [2026]

 The Source of Our Data

-We only looked at the most reliable data available, which come from the Ministry of Manpower.
+We relied on the most reliable data available, sourced from the Ministry of Manpower.

-The Manpower Research & Statistics Department publishes comprehensive employment reports and data on a yearly basis.
-As of 25 Apr 2023, the latest published data was on 31 Jan 2023.
+The Manpower Research & Statistics Department publishes comprehensive employment reports annually.
+As of 5 February 2026, the latest data was released on 29 January 2026.

-For the purpose of this article, we’re just going to narrow the scope down to gross monthly income from work.
-Gross monthly income, in this case, covers full-time employees and self-employed persons who are Singapore citizens or permanent residents (PRs).
+For this article, we’re focusing on gross monthly income from work.
+This includes full-time employees and self-employed persons who are Singapore citizens or permanent residents (PRs).

-For employees, gross monthly income refers to the monthly salaries or wages (including basic wages, overtime pay, commissions, other allowances, and one-twelfth of annual bonuses) before deduction of employee CPF contribution and income tax.
-It also includes employer CPF contributions, unless otherwise stated.
+For employees, gross monthly income refers to monthly salaries or wages, including basic wages, overtime pay, commissions, other allowances, and one-twelfth of annual bonuses.
+It is measured before the deduction of employee CPF contributions and income tax and generally includes employer or platform operator CPF contributions, unless otherwise stated.

 The Difference Between Averages: Mean vs Median